New announcement. Learn more

 ADHD and neurodiversity coaching is a practical, collaborative process that helps you develop strategies tailored to your brain.
 It’s not therapy or advice.
 Instead, it’s a space to reflect on what’s working, identify what’s getting in the way, and experiment with tools to support your goals.
 This might include support with focus, time management, emotional regulation, self-doubt, or burnout—always with strategies that fit you.

 Yes.
-I am a trained and accredited coach, drawing on both professional training and lived experience.
+I am a trained and accredited coach, drawing on both professional training and life experience.

 My training and credentials include: